C4Q/AC-Android/cohort_5.4/unit_03/03_19_dsa_linked_lists.md

-# DSA Linked List
+# DS&A Data Structures: Linked Lists

 ## Objectives

-* Review Linked lists and implementations of methods
+* Fellows will review Linked lists and implementations of methods
-* Identify the runtime complexity of each implemented operation
+* Fellows will identify the runtime complexity of each implemented operation

 ## Resources